Frequently Asked Questions

 Yes, but our course offerings during the summer and intersession are limited.
 Course availability depends in part on faculty availability during these times.
 It also depends on whether a course is suitable to be offered over a shorter term than a full semester.

 Do you offer online programs?

 Not at this time.
 All of our graduate programs require students to attend classes in person.
-Some courses may be offered online or in a hybrid (partially online and partially face-to-face) format, but we do not offer any of our graduate programs in a completely online format.
+Though more of our courses are offered online or in a hybrid (partially online and partially face-to-face) format, we do not offer any of our graduate programs in a completely online format.